Category management: Definition, benefits, and role in effective promotion planning

 Sharper Customer Targeting-icon

-Strategic Assortment:
+Strategic assortment:

 By putting customers first, Catmans craft a customer-led value proposition that delights priority customer segments, accelerating category growth through a complicated process.
 This process starts with creating a consumer persona, understanding their spending incentives and deterrents, and creating a sustainable promotion planning model.